-- ✓ Does the chart "stand by itself"? e.g. does it contain the name of the college or university?
-Contain the name of the department? - ✓ Does the chart reflect who EH&S reports to? - ✓ Does the chart have an effective date? - ✓ What major operational elements are reflected in the chart for example rad safety, lab safety, fire etc. - ✓ Does it have boxes that label units that are not positions? - ✓ Do the connecting lines correctly and clearly reflect who reports to who? - ✓ Are equivalent titles given equal weight, size, and alignment on the chart? - ✓ Are full names written out in each box?
-Or maybe just last names or no names at all, just titles? - ✓ If names are included, are academic titles and/or professional certifications written in each box? - ✓ Is the chart color coded to add clarity (for those who can see color)? - ✓ Is it/should it be posted on the departmental inter or intra net webpage?
+- ✓ Does the chart "stand by itself"? e.g. , does it contain the name of the institution, organization and the name of the department? - ✓ Does the chart reflect who the safety program reports to? - ✓ Does the chart have an effective date? - ✓ What major operational elements are reflected in the chart for example radiation safety, lab safety, fire etc. - ✓ Does it have boxes that label units that do not reflect actual positions? - ✓ Do the connecting lines correctly and clearly reflect who reports to whom? - ✓ Are equivalent titles given equal weight, size, and alignment on the chart? - Are full names written out in each box?
+Or maybe just last names or no names at all, just titles? - ✓ If names are included, are academic titles and/or professional certifications written in each box?

+✓ Is the chart color-coded to add clarity (for those who can see color)?

+✓ Is it/should it be posted on the departmental inter or intranet webpage?